Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Inference

-The RMSE value is close to 105 but the results are not very promising (as you can gather from the plot).
-The predicted values are of the same range as the observed values in the train set (there is an increasing trend initially and then a slow decrease).
+The RMSE value is close to 105, but the results are not very promising (as shown in the plot).
+The predicted values are of the same range as the observed values in the train set (initially, there is an increasing trend and then a slight decrease).

-In the next section, we will look at two commonly used machine learning techniques – Linear Regression and kNN, and see how they perform on our stock market data.
+In the next section, we will examine two commonly used machine learning techniques—linear Regression and kNN—and see how they perform on our stock market machine learning data.

 Linear Regression